 The irrigation system incorporates a voronoi tessellation, making it possible to reach more plant cells (batteries) with only once cell of water.
 To ensure that all of these were kept at a 100% saturation, a water base was created to connect the plant cells with the water cells via a tube, and also keep the water bed height constant throughout.

 Having tested the different components and networks in previous prototypes, the final one incorporates an automation system that controls the irrigation and a data logger to monitor the variables that affect the plant’s growth.
-A customized design was also developed where the user can create his/her own panel design and send it to be fabricated to the fablab.
-The fabrication procedure consists of milling the panel in polysteryne and applying coats of rubber and epoxy resin to stiffen and waterproof it.
+A customised design was also developed where the user can create his/her own panel design and send it to be fabricated to the fablab.
+The fabrication procedure consists of milling the panel in polystyrene and applying coats of rubber and epoxy resin to stiffen and waterproof it.
 Afterwards, the wiring and electronics are assembled and the soil and moss placed.
 Finally, the finishing is laser cut and glued to the exposed surfaces.

-The prototype incorporates the voronoi pattern in three different levels of the leaf – each vary in size, the first one is big and gives rigidity to the piece, the second subdivides the different battery clusters, and the third, the smallest, contains the battery cells. an arduino is powered by the batteries and controls the sensors for the data and water pump of the irrigation.
+The prototype incorporates the voronoi pattern in three different levels of the leaf – each vary in size, the first one is big and gives rigidity to the piece, the second subdivides the different battery clusters, and the third, the smallest, contains the battery cells.
+An arduino is powered by the batteries and controls the sensors for the data and water pump of the irrigation.
 Each panel is 2x1m and 10cm thick made of polystyrene coated in epoxy resin.
-A wood finishing is applied to give coherence and rigidity to the whole.
+A wood finishing is applied to give coherence and rigidity.

 The fabrication process starts with the design of the panel and 3D model, which is sent to the milling machine to turn it into a polysteryne panel of 2x1m and 10cm thick – a process that takes 9 hours.
 When the polysteryne is milled, it can move along to be coated in latex, firstly close to the pores so that less epoxy resin is needed.